Data Fabric

 Data Collaboration amplifies data management by utilizing an underlying data fabric approach and methodology with a re-definition and extension of the boundaries of how application and data interact.

-Data Collaboration effectively makes complicated data challenges simpler.
-It eliminates the need for integration by enabling collaboration without the need to store data for each individual application, making it easier to access and change data from multiple sources with a single interface while also fully enabling self-service.
+Data Collaboration eliminates the need for application data integration making it easier to access and change data from multiple sources within a single self-serve interface.

 data fabric vs dataware-1